WiscADSL/nixhome/README.md

 1. Be a reasonable person, coordinate before using a lot of resources.
 2. Unless specifically requested, DO NOT DEVELOP on the machine, it is used for BENCHMARK only.
+3. Do not store anything important on the machine, it can be deleted anytime without notice.
+Only configurations in this repo are persisted across reinstall.

 ## Add a new user